NMEA 0183

-Details
+Overview

 The electrical standard that is used is EIA-422, also known as RS-422, although most hardware with NMEA-0183 outputs are also able to drive a single EIA-232 port.
 The standard calls for optically isolated inputs.
 There is no requirement for isolation for the outputs.

 The NMEA 0183 standard uses a simple ASCII, serial communications protocol that defines how data are transmitted in a "sentence" from one "talker" to multiple "listeners" at a time.
 Through the use of intermediate expanders, a talker can have a unidirectional conversation with a nearly unlimited number of listeners, and using multiplexers, multiple sensors can talk to a single computer port.

 At the application layer, the standard also defines the contents of each sentence (message) type, so that all listeners can parse messages accurately.

 While NMEA 0183 only defines an RS-422 transport, there also exists a de facto standard in which the sentences from NMEA 0183 are placed in UDP datagrams (one sentence per packet) and sent over an IP network.

 The NMEA standard is proprietary and sells for at least US$2000 (except for members of the NMEA) as of September 2020.
 However, much of it has been reverse-engineered from public sources.